pconwell/edgerouter/README.md

 #### Crontab

 This will automatically run the backup script at a set interval regardless if changes have been made or not.
-Don't worry, github will ignore config files that have not changed.
+The script will check if changes exist, so there (hopefully) won't be duplicate commits on github.
 In my example, I run the script once an hour, every hour, every day.

 >pros: better captures changes made in GUI
 >cons: only catches changes as frequent as cronjob is run